bwakeland/PF2E-Combat-Automation/README.md

 comparing to AC.
 Puts the result into chat, whispers the GM privately the difference between the result and the target in case manual adjustment is needed.

+Also calculates degree of success on trips, shoves, disarms, feints, demoralizes, grapples, and tumble through.
+Displays rule elements for the degree of success achieved against the target.
+Requires the use of the skill macros in the PF2E system compendium.

 To install module use: https://github.com/bwakeland/PF2E-Combat-Automation/releases/latest/download/module.json
 ## Changelog